Coronary Heart Disease Treatment

 Heart-healthy lifestyle changes

-Your provider may recommend adopting lifelong heart-healthy lifestyle changes, such as the following:
+Your provider may recommend adopting lifelong heart-healthy lifestyle changes such as the following:

 - Choose heart-healthy foods.
 A heart-healthy eating plan includes fruits, vegetables, and whole grains and limits saturated fats, (salt), added sugars, and alcohol.
 Your healthcare provider may recommend following the DASH (Dietary Approaches to Stop Hypertension) eating plan or Therapeutic Lifestyle Changes (TLC) Program.

 - Be physically active.
 Routine physical activity can help manage coronary heart disease risk factors such as high blood cholesterol, high blood pressure, or overweight and obesity.
 Before starting any exercise program, ask your provider what level of physical activity is right for you.
+Use a chart to record how much physical activity you get and track when you do strength exercises.

 - Quit smoking.
 Smoking can damage and tighten your blood vessels.
 Learn more about how smoking affects your heart and tips to help you quit smoking.
 For free help and support to quit smoking, you can call the National Cancer Institute’s Smoking Quitline at 1-877-44U-QUIT (1-877-448-7848).
 Talk to your provider if you vape.
 There is scientific evidence that nicotine and flavorings found in vaping products may damage your heart and lungs.

 - Aim for a healthy weight.
-Reaching and maintaining a healthy body weight can help you manage some coronary heart disease risk factors, such as high blood cholesterol, diabetes, and high blood pressure.
-You can work with your provider to create a weight-loss plan that is right for you.
+Reaching and maintaining a healthy body weight can help you manage some coronary heart disease risk factors such as high blood cholesterol, diabetes, and high blood pressure.
+You can work with your provider to create a weight loss plan that is right for you.

 - Get your blood pressure and cholesterol checked.
 Your provider can help you get your blood pressure and blood cholesterol to a healthy range.